roemvaar/cs_notes/docs/computer_systems/design_patterns.md

 Descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context.

 Describes simple and elegant solutions to specific problems in object-oriented software design.
-Implementing this patterns represent more work than doing an ad hoc solution, but you gain in increased flexibility and reusability.
-Design patterns are divided in three:
+Implementing these patterns represents more work than doing an ad hoc solution, but you gain increased flexibility and reusability.
+Design patterns are divided into three:

 * Creational
 * Structural